 All classrooms are equipped for multi-media.
 The department has a book-lined seminar room for small classes.
 We reside in Roberts Hall, with offices and classrooms on the top floor.
 Offices are spacious and have floor-to-ceiling windows.
 The library is near by, and has a large collection of online databases.
 The Humanities Center funds Library Enhancement Grants.
 One of our faculty members has received $58,000 of library grants over the last five years, and several recent hires applied for and received grants before arriving on campus.

 The history department is also closely linked to many of the College of Liberal Arts’ interdisciplinary degree programs.
 The department is home to the interdisciplinary Classical Studies minor, as well as the active Society for Ancient Languages.
 One department member is currently serving as director of the Women’s Studies program and several courses are cross-listed with the Women’s Studies minor.
 Two faculty members have taken student groups abroad through the Global Studies program, and many of our courses likewise count towards the Global Studies minor.
-The department is very proud of its new Public History cognate, which blends coursework in history with classes in related fields to prepare students for a broad range of history-related careers after graduation.
-We are also playing a strong role in the development of a new Science, Technology, and Society cognate.
-Faculty also participate in the University’s Honors Program, with one faculty member soon to teach her second Honors class and several faculty members giving lectures as part of the Honors Lecture Series.
+The department is very proud of its new Public History minor, which blends coursework in history with classes in related fields to prepare students for a broad range of history-related careers after graduation.
+We are also playing a strong role in the development of a new Science, Technology, and Society minor.
+Faculty also participate in the University’s Honors College, with one faculty member soon to teach her second Honors class and several faculty members giving lectures as part of the Honors Lecture Series.

 Faculty also have access to many resources to bring distinguished scholars to campus to give public lectures, visit classes, and meet with students, including the Distinguished Speaker Series, the Humanities Center, and interdisciplinary programs such as the Women’s Studies program.
 The Society for Ancient Languages brings a guest scholar to campus every spring as part of Classics Week.
 As a department, we usually bring two to three guest historians to campus each academic year.
 We also enjoy a close relationship with the North Alabama chapter of the Archaeological Institute of America, which brings three scholars to campus each semester.